mahimrahman/MonHeure-Mobile-App/README.md

 ### ⚡ Performance Optimizations
 - **Optimized Animations** with reduced complexity and faster durations
 - **Memory Management** with memoized components and callbacks
+- **Smart Data Filtering** with efficient search algorithms and memoized statistics
 - **Smooth Scrolling** with optimized re-renders and better list performance
 - **Fast Navigation** with optimized handlers and consistent patterns
 - **Reduced CPU Usage** with simplified animation sequences